Gozala/method/Readme.md

 // Although `isWatchable` property above will be enumerable and there for
 // may damage some assumbtions made by other libraries.
-There for it's
+There for it"s
 // recomended to use built-in helpers methods that will define extension
 // without breaking assumbtions made by other libraries:

 isWatchable.define(Object, function() { return false })

-// There are primitive types in JS that won't inherit methods from Object: isWatchable(null) // => Exception: Method is not implemented
+// There are primitive types in JS that won"t inherit methods from Object: isWatchable(null) // => Exception: Method is not implemented

 // One could either implement methods for such types: